 Beginning with an exploration of the natural world during the Early Years Foundation Stage, our science curriculum offers a broad range of experiences designed to provide our children with a progression of scientific understanding, skills and knowledge.
-The understanding of key ideas in science is reinforced and built on across each year group with teachers using games and quizzes to revisit prior learning.
+The understanding of key ideas in science is revisited and progressively built upon across each year group with teachers using games and quizzes to revisit prior learning.
 Across the whole school, our science lessons have a clear progression of knowledge and skills that aim to encourage children to move from early observations and exploration, to considered questioning and the drawing out of ideas.
-In science at Christ Church, we use concept cartoons alongside regular elicitation exercises to assess children’s understanding and prepare them for future learning.
-Importance is placed on first hand experiences with children provided with access to the wide range of resources available as well as regular use of the local environment and habitats across the school grounds and local areas.
-Our children accurately predict, observe, discuss, question, classify, seek patterns, research, set up fair tests and record and interpret their findings.

 Overall, we broaden all children’s scientific knowledge and their view of the world around them, whilst promoting their curiosity and a love for enquiry with children wanting to explore new things and ideas.

 In our Science work, we aim to encourage all of our pupils to extend their awareness of the way in which their lives are influenced by Science and Technology.
 We also aim to develop a questioning attitude in the children and an ability to use and apply scientific knowledge and skills.

 The national curriculum for science aims to ensure that all pupils: